 A macaroon is more of a cake consistency that is made with egg whites, sugar, condensed milk and coconuts.
 These are a drop cookie and are also delicious with a chocolate drizzle on top.

-There are several ways to store your macarons.
-If you want to eat them in the next 24 hours after you receive them, then it's ok to keep them at room temperature.
-If you want to save them, they can be refrigerated up to 3 days or stored in a freezer for 3 to 6 months.
+Macarons are best enjoyed at room temperature, however, if you can resist eating them right away, they can be refrigerated up to 3 days or stored in a freezer for 3 to 6 months.
+If freezing them, make sure they are in an airtight container to help prevent freezer burn.
 Stock up on your favorite flavors, keep them in the freezer and enjoy them whenever you want!

 Even though both cookies sound similar.
 They are very different.
 Next time you want to order a French flat sandwich type cookie, make sure to ask for a MACARON as you may end up with something totally different than what you really wanted.